ferarias/win10_emulation_station/README.md

 4. If you want to open EmulationStation *in a window* instead of fullscreen, double-click the `EmulationStation (Windowed)` shortcut.

-## Optional Features and Tips

-- If you prefer to run your scripts via context menu (right mouse button) but lack the abilitiy to run them in an admin session, you can just double-click the "powershell_run-as-admin.reg" file and accept the registry modification.
-It will add a new entry to the menu to do that easily.
-- If you use OneDrive to store your ROMs and saves, you can run the script onedrive.ps1 or you can modifify it to any other specific folder.
-Further instructions in comments
-- Some new themes shows videos: [es-theme-crt](https://github.com/PRElias/es-theme-crt)
-- Script for easy scraping included.
-Just run and it will backup your gamefile.xml for each ROM folder and produce a new one with data from scrap services (if you have modified your ROM folder, please check before run)

 ## Troubleshooting